Equivariant Nijenhuis Lie Algebras: Extensions to Classical Lie-Theoretic Structures: Introduction

 A central theme of this work is the stability of bialgebraic constructions under the introduction of compatible operator data.
-Whether one starts from a Lie bialgebra and imposes an equivariant Nijenhuis structure, or instead develops a bialgebra theory directly within the category of operator-equipped Lie algebras, the resulting objects agree up to natural equivalence.
-In this sense, the Nijenhuis operator is not an auxiliary decoration but an intrinsic component of the algebraic structure, governing duality, the existence of doubles, and the organization of compatible hierarchies.
-Rota-Baxter operators and pre-Lie algebras are used throughout to provide explicit constructions and illustrative examples.
+Whether one begins with a Lie bialgebra and imposes an equivariant Nijenhuis structure, or instead develops a bialgebra theory directly within the category of operator-equipped Lie algebras, the resulting structures coincide up to natural equivalence.
+In this sense, the Nijenhuis operator is not a supplementary decoration but an intrinsic component of the structure, governing duality, the existence of doubles, and the organization of compatible hierarchies.
+Rota--Baxter operators and pre-Lie algebras serve throughout as concrete mechanisms that both illustrate and generate these constructions.

 \textbf{Structure of the paper.} Section~\ref{sec:l} develops the basic theory of \ENL algebras, including their representations, duals, and quadratic structures.
 These results provide the algebraic framework for the matched pairs and Manin triples studied later.
 Section~\ref{sec:mp} develops the theory of matched pairs and Manin triples of \ENL algebras and shows that, as in the classical Lie setting, these two notions provide equivalent descriptions of \ENL doubles.
 In Section~\ref{sec:bia}, we develop the structure theory of \ENL bialgebras, with particular emphasis on their realization via matched pairs and Drinfel'd doubles in the \ENL setting.
-Section~\ref{sec:bia2} studies equivariant Nijenhuis structures on quadratic Rota-Baxter Lie algebras, introduces the notion of \ENLE-{\rm RB} algebras, and shows that the \ENL framework is stable under the Rota-Baxter descendent construction.
+Section~\ref{sec:bia2} studies equivariant Nijenhuis structures on quadratic Rota-Baxter Lie algebras, introduces the notion of \ENLE-{\rm RB} algebras, and shows that the \ENL framework is stable under the Rota-Baxter descendant construction.
 In Section~\ref{sec:enr}, we study the classical Yang-Baxter equation in the equivariant Nijenhuis setting, introduce \EN $r$-matrices, and show that they generate coboundary \ENL bialgebras.
-Section~\ref{sec.6} is devoted to \ENE-relative Rota-Baxter operators and the \ENL structures they induce, including descendent \ENL algebras and associated bialgebra-type constructions.
-Finally, Section~\ref{sec.7} extends the theory to pre-Lie algebras by introducing equivariant Nijenhuis operators on pre-Lie algebras in two compatible forms, \emph{weak} and \emph{strong}, and by defining the resulting pre-\ENL algebras as refinements of \ENL algebras obtained by passing to the associated Lie brackets.
+Section~\ref{sec.6} is devoted to \ENE-relative Rota-Baxter operators and the \ENL structures they induce, including descendant \ENL algebras and associated bialgebra-type constructions.
+Finally, Section~\ref{sec.7} extends the theory to pre-Lie algebras by introducing equivariant Nijenhuis operators on pre-Lie algebras, and by defining the resulting pre-\ENL algebras as refinements of \ENL algebras.

 Throughout this paper, we work over an algebraically closed field of characteristic zero, and all vector spaces are assumed to be finite-dimensional.